Manu’s Menu

 Instructions

-2. Using 2 spoons, make 4 quenelles (croquette shapes) with the hard Nutella.
-If you like, you can insert 1 hazelnut in each of them.
-Put the quenelles on a tray covered with baking paper and put them back in the freezer to harden.
+• Using 2 spoons, make 4 quenelles, shaped like croquettes, with the hardened Nutella.
+If you like, insert 1 hazelnut into each quenelle.
+Put the quenelles on a tray lined with baking paper and place them back in the freezer to harden.

-3. In the meantime, crush the corn flakes with a rolling pin, mix them with the fine desiccated coconut and put this mixture in a plate.
+• In the meantime, crush the cornflakes with a rolling pin, mix them with the fine desiccated coconut, and put the mixture on a plate.

-6. Put the quenelles back in the freezer for 1 hour and then deep fry them for a few seconds in hot vegetable oil (I heated the oil up to 190°C – 375°F) stirring them well so they become golden brown on all sides.
+• Put the quenelles back in the freezer for 1 hour.
+Deep fry them for a few seconds in hot vegetable oil heated to 190°C – 375°F, turning them gently until golden brown on all sides.

-8. Serve warm with some fresh fruits and unsweetened whipped cream (optional).
+• Serve warm with fresh fruit and unsweetened whipped cream.

 Filed Under: Chocolates, Desserts, Events, Finger food, Italian, Snack, Special Occasions, Tea Time Tagged With: Carnevale, children, Chinese, chocolate, coconut, corn flakes, dessert, fried, hazelnuts, Italian, kids, nutella, nuts, snack, sweets, tea time, World Nutella Day